puppetlabs/puppetlabs-apache/README.md

 * `wsgi` (see [`apache::mod::wsgi`][])
 * `xsendfile`

-Modules noted with a * indicate that the module has settings and a template that includes parameters to configure the module.
+Modules noted with a * have settings and a template with parameters that allow you to configure the module.
 Most Apache module class parameters have default values and don't require configuration.
-For modules with templates, Puppet installs template files with the module; these template files are required for the module to work.
+For modules with templates, Puppet installs template files with the module.
+The template files are required for the module to work.

 ### Templates